Acrosticc/AcroMod/README.md

 ## 👮 Staff Awareness

-AcroMod is intended for **regular RLSimulator users**.
+AcroMod is intended for **RLSimulator players**.

-RLSimulator staff have been made aware of AcroMod and its use by players, and have provided the following statement regarding it:

-> "I can at the very least say using it isn't going to get you banned."

-This confirms that AcroMod's current feature set has been reviewed and is not considered a bannable offense.
-It is **not** a blanket endorsement of every future feature — see below.
+RLSimulator staff have been made aware of AcroMod and its use by players.
+When asked about it, staff confirmed that using AcroMod's current feature set will not result in a ban.
+This is **not** a blanket endorsement of every future feature — see below.

 ## ✅ Feature Approval Policy